2019 Retrospective of Parenthood and Landscape Photography

 Favorite Landscape Photography Image of 2019 | The Uplift by Chrissy Donadi

 The Story Behind My Favorite Image of 2019

 In December 2017, I got an email from Erin Babnik, a truly inspirational landscape photographer.
 She had a cancellation for her winter Dolomites workshop, and I was next in line on the waitlist.
 Wait, you take workshops?
 Absolutely.
 If I find photographers whom I think I can learn and grow from, then I categorically want to spend a few days with them in an amazing location to dig deep and understand their process, thoughts, workflows, etc. Okay, back to the story.
 The workshop was with Erin Babnik and Sean Bagshaw.
-So I moved mountains to be ready to leave the following month, that was plenty of time pre-baby.
+So I moved mountains to be ready to leave the following month, that was plenty of time back in those days.
 I was pumped because I even found a long layover in Brussels so I could visit with friends for a day before heading to Italy.